 There’s a beauty in the style and character of a classic car.
-It can look good, it can sound good, it can feel good to drive.
+It can look good, sound good, and feel good to drive.
 A classic car attracts attention and makes an impression.

-In fact, such is their appeal that classic cars tend to increase in both their desirability and their value.
-Yet, we must wonder whether or not their days are limited.
+In fact, their appeal is such that classic cars tend to increase in desirability and value.
+Yet we must wonder whether their days are limited.
 Will there always be a market for classic cars and motorbikes?

-The car industry is in the process of undergoing one of the most significant changes it has ever been through.
-Faced with an environmental threat, the car industry is having to change its engine systems to make vehicles that are more environmentally friendly – notably electrically powered.
+The car industry is undergoing one of the most significant changes it has ever seen.
+Faced with an environmental threat, the car industry is having to change its engine systems to produce more environmentally friendly vehicles – notably electrically powered ones.

 Significantly, electric cars have one conspicuous quality – their quietness.
 There is no noisy engine.
 In fact, they are totally silent.
-As these cars become more prevalent it will mean that those more traditionally powered cars – fuelled by petrol and diesel – will stand out by the noise that they make.
+As these cars become more prevalent, those more traditionally powered cars – fuelled by petrol and diesel – will stand out for the noise they make.

-Just like, nowadays, and the noise that a two stroke motorcycle makes.
+Just like nowadays, there is the noise that a two-stroke motorcycle makes.
 The noise shatters the calmness.
 Non-enthusiasts look on with disdain and objection.

 Imagine, in an age of electric car dominance, you are driving a noisy petrol-fuelled car to pick the children up from school.
 The car and you will stand out as a polluter, not only as a destroyer of the local and global environment but perhaps (considering the damage you may be doing to a child’s lungs) even as a killer.